iwinoto/watsonx-data-demo/Demo script.md

 * queries can combine data in the warehouse with the data in the lakehouse.
 This provides clients with complete flexibility in where they store their data.
 * Presto in watsonx.data can currently connect to IBM Db2, Netezza, Apache Kafka, Elasticsearch, MongoDB, MySQL, PostgreSQL, SAP HANA, SingleStore, Snowflake, SQL Server, Teradata, and others through a custom connector

-### Demonstrating how watsonx.data relieves the pain points
+### Script to demonstrate how watsonx.data relieves the pain points
 #### Preparation
 * create watsonx.demo.events table in postgreSQL
   * create the `watsonx` database